rsinger86/drf-flex-fields/README.md

 # Changelog <a id="changelog"></a>

+## 0.9.8 (April 2022)
+- Set expandable fields as the default example for expand query parameters in `coreapi.Field`.
+Thanks @JasperSui!

 ## 0.9.7 (January 2022)
 - Includes m2m in prefetch_related clause even if they're not expanded.
 Thanks @pablolmedorado and @ADR-007!